i3-Arch/Arch-Installer/ReadMe.md

 	       * This is made to install archlinux with base base/devel

-			* And then optionally setup i3 or XFCE afterwards........
+			* And then optionally setup a WM/Environment afterwards